famished-tiger/Sequitur/README.md

 P1 : a b c.
 ```

 In plain English:
 -The first rule (named start) always represents the whole input.
 Here, it indicates that the input
 is three time the pattern encoded by the rule called P1.
 -The second rule (named P1) represents the sequence a b c.

 **Can you give another example?**
 Yep.
-Assume this time that the input is 'ababcabcdabcde'.
+Assume this time that the input is *'ababcabcdabcde'*.
 Then Sequitur algorithm will generate the rule set:
 ```
 start : P1 P2 P3 P3 e.